 Not all of the money spent by nonprofit arts organizations is on programming activities that directly affect a community.
 Nonetheless, it is through how they spend their money on all areas – program, administrative, development, marketing, and otherwise – that we can identify them as arts organizations.
 Other nonprofits also raise donations and use volunteers.
 But arts organizations are identified as such because their purposes are in the arts arena, the area in which they spend money.
 That spending can be either direct, such as in artists’ fees, or for support activities, as in the accountant’s salary in a nonprofit theatre, which is still being paid to produce the arts.
 So we think of all of these arts expenditures in a county as a measure of cultural programming and output.

-This indicator is total expense data from fiscal year 2009 obtained from National Center for Charitable Statistics (NCCS) Core Files that draw from files on IRS Form 990 for National Taxonomy of Exempt Entities Major Group “A” plus NTEE codes B70, C41, D50, and N52.
+This indicator is data from fiscal year 2010 obtained from National Center for Charitable Statistics (NCCS) Core Files that draw from files on IRS Form 990.
+This is for nonprofits in all NTEE classification codes in Major Group “A,” plus NTEECC B70, C41, D50, and N52.
 It is converted to a per capita measure.

 Fast Facts from the Arts Index

 Demand for arts in education by college-bound students is up!

 According to data published by The College Board, the share of SAT test-takers with 4 years of arts or music classes in high school has grown over the past decade from 15% to 20%.
 The number of college arts degrees conferred annually have risen steadily from 75,000 to 129,000 over the past dozen years.